Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 During the first year, the restricted-choice courses and free-choice elective courses are in addition to your core compulsory courses and can be chosen freely from an extensive list.

 The restricted-choice courses also include central concepts in Computational Science, but here we offer some choice.
-These courses allow students to broaden their knowledge in either computing or modelling & simulation.
+These courses allow you to broaden your knowledge in either computing or modelling & simulation.

 • The second year

-Good to know: the annual UvA Thesis fair brings together industry experts and students of informatics, aiming to create innovative MSc thesis projects.
+Good to know: the annual UvA Thesis Fair connects experts from industry with students of informatics, resulting in innovative graduation thesis projects.
 Find out more about the UvA Thesis Fair

-Our students often have a publication in a scientific paper as a result of their Master thesis.
-Here you can download a list of publications of our Master's students:
+Computational Science thesis projects often result in a publication in a scientific paper.
+Here you can download a list of publications of our Master's students.

 Master Thesis Computational Science